abpframework/abp/docs/en/Entity-Framework-Core.md

 #### Add Default Repositories

-ABP can automatically create repositories (TODO: link) for the entities in your DbContext.
-Just use `AddDefaultRepositories()` option on registration:
+ABP can automatically create default [generic repositories](Repositories.md) for the entities in your DbContext.
+Just use `AddDefaultRepositories()` option on the registration:

 ````C#
 services.AddAbpDbContext<MyDbContext>(options =>